Why We Split the Game in Two — DDD + Data-Driven in a Bevy Project

 }

-And adding a miner?
-Zero new systems.
+Adding the miner cost zero new systems.
 Zero new components.
 Just a new JobDef with different phases.
-The job executor doesn’t care which job it’s running — it reads the phases and executes them.
+The job executor doesn't care which job it's running — it reads the phases and executes them.
+(We know this works because the miner already exists — it was the first job we added after the woodcutter, and it was genuinely a single registry call.)

 The citizen scheduler, briefly